jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 (image error_bars_long.png)

 Now we can plot with ggplot2.
-This code is a bit
+This code is basically the same as the code for one variable.
+However, it now includes extra information for including a legend and for defining fill colours.
+Within the *geom_bar* layer, the "width" parameter makes the bars skinnier, and the "position" parameter in *geom_errorbar* helps to align the errorbars with their respective bar.
+Otherwise, they all get annoyingly plotted on top of each other.

 ```
 xx = ggplot(df2, aes(x = Name, y = Avg, ymin = Avg-Stdev, ymax = Avg+Stdev, fill = Species)) +